-Pride Flags: Your Guide To LGBTQ+ Flags
+Pride Flag Colours And Meanings, Your Guide To LGBTQ+ Flags

 Loads of Pride Flags flying as people march through a park

-What Are Your Pride Flags?
+What Are Your Pride Flag Colours?

-This is an important question, because here at The Rainbow Stores we have an awful lot of things with pride flags on.
+This is an important question, because here at The Rainbow Stores we have an awful lot of things with pride flag colours on.
 There is a dizzying array, sometimes up to five or six for the same group.
 And then there's the subcategories and intersectional identities.
 Many of us sit in multiple different gender identity or sexual attraction groups in the LGBTQ+ community, so there may be many that represent us.

 The pride flag universe is an organic and constantly evolving space, with flags for subgroups appearing, disappearing or being amended all the time.
 And constant debate over meanings and whether this or that design is inclusive enough.
 In some cases adopted flags get rejected almost overnight when their creator says something abhorrent or exclusionary of another group.